Digital-Alchemy-TS/core/docs/design-docs/2024-01-08-zcc-hybrid-framework-design.md

 ### Error Handling and Debugging

 - Clear and helpful error messages are crucial.
 The system should inform the developer of misuses, especially in critical areas like service initialization and lifecycle management.
+The library offers a comprehensive error handling approach with various levels of specificity, including global error handling, library-specific error handling, and application-specific error handling.

 ### Documentation and Examples